-16. PPL ensures that on request from the tender participant the procuring entity shall as quickly as possible inform: - [1 point] Point Distribution a) Any unsuccessful tender candidate of the reasons for the rejection of its request to participate (if such approval is required). - [0.5] b) Any unsuccessful tender participant of the reasons for the rejection of its bid. - [0.5] If a) is not applicable, b) equals [1 point].
-Overall: Components: a) b) 17.
-PPL stipulates that in cases when evaluation criteria include both price and quality, the winner shall be chosen using a cost-effectiveness approach, such as: - [1 point] Point Distribution a) Life-cycle cost - [1/3] b) Best price-quality ratio - [1/3] c) Environmental and/or social costs - [1/3] Efficiency Source: EU Standard Overall: Components: a) b) c)
+15. PPL stipulates that procuring entities shall inform each tender participant of the decision reached about the winner of the tender, including failure to do so, as soon as it is made, but no later than the end of the following working day. - [1 point] Transparency 1 Article 29, PPLM 16.
+PPL ensures that on request from the tender participant the procuring entity shall as quickly as possible inform: - [1 point] Point Distribution a) Any unsuccessful tender candidate of the reasons for the rejection of its request to participate (if such approval is required). - [0.5] b) Any unsuccessful tender participant of the reasons for the rejection of its bid. - [0.5] If a) is not applicable, b) equals [1 point].
+Transparency Source: EU Standard Overall: 1 Components: a) 0.5 b) 0.5 PPLM, Article 29(1) 17.
+PPL stipulates that in cases when evaluation criteria include both price and quality, the winner shall be chosen using a cost-effectiveness approach, such as: - [1 point] Overall: 0.33 Components: Sample bidding document; PPLM Article 28(7)(5)